 4. Indian Constitution says that India is a democratic republic means sovereignty rests with the people of India.

-5. Indian Constitution adopts parliamentary system.
+5. Indian Constitution adopts the parliamentary system.
 It is also found in Britain.

 6. Indian Constitution says India is a Union of States and the government is federal.

-7. Indian Constitution gives certain fundamental rights to every citizen.
+7. The Indian Constitution gives certain fundamental rights to every citizen.

-8. It also contains Directive Principles of State Policy.
+8. It also contains the Directive Principles of State Policy.

-9. The 42nd Amendment of India Constitution also suggests fundamental duties to all Indians.
+9. The 42nd Amendment of the Indian Constitution also suggests fundamental duties to all Indians.